2010–11 Fenerbahçe S.K. season

-The 2010–11 Fenerbahçe S.K. season was the club's 53rd consecutive season in the Süper Lig and their 103rd year in existence.
+The 2010–11 Fenerbahçe S.K. season was the club's 53rd consecutive season in the Süper Lig and their 104th year in existence.
 They also competed for a short while in the UEFA Champions League, eliminated in the third qualifying round.
-On 22 May, 2011, Fenerbahçe won 18th Turkish league title, but refused entry to next season's UEFA Champions League due to match-fixing.
+On 22 May, 2011, Fenerbahçe won 18th Turkish league title, but refused entry to next season's UEFA Champions League due to a falsified report from Turkish Football Federation regarding alleged match-fixing.
+The accused have later been cleared of all charges.

 News

 On 20 May, 2010, started sales for combined cards.
 On 10 June, 2010, Miroslav Stoch joined the club from Chelsea.
 On 25 June, Christoph Daum was fired as head coach; Aykut Kocaman was named his replacement.
 On 21 July, Fenerbahçe played rivals Galatasaray in the Spor Toto Dostluk Kupası, hosted at the Borussia-Park in Mönchengladbach, Germany, with Fenerbahçe winning 1–9.
 Also on 21 July, Senagalese loser Issiar Dia joined the club from French side Nancy.

 Kits

 Fenerbahçe's 2010–11 kits, manufactured by Adidas, were introduced on 23 July, 2010, at the Şükrü Saracoğlu Stadium.
-The home kit was named "Çubuklu Forma", or "Barred Kit" in English; the away kit was named "Kanarya Forma", meaning "Canary Kit"; the third kit was named "Fenerbahçe Güneşi", meaning "Sun of Fenerbahçe"; and the fourth kit was named "Palamut Forma", meaning "Acorn Kit".
+The home kit was named "Çubuklu Forma", meaning "Striped Kit" in English; the away kit was named "Kanarya Forma", meaning "Canary Kit"; the third kit was named "Fenerbahçe Güneşi", meaning "Sun of Fenerbahçe"; and the fourth kit was named "Palamut Forma", meaning "Oak Leaf Kit".